TrustAGI-Lab/MGAE/README.md

-# MGAE-master
+# MGAE

 Implementation of the CIKM-17 paper “MGAE: Marginalized Graph Autoencoder for Graph Clustering”

-## Run
+## Usage

 run train.m

 ## Cite

-Please kindly cite our paper if you use our code in your own work:
+Please kindly cite our paper if you use this code in your own work:

 ```
 @inproceedings{wang2017mgae,